ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### kdbEnsure

 `kdbEnsure` is a new function in `elektra-kdb`.
-It can be used to ensure that a KDB instance meets certain conditions specified in a contract.
+It can be used to ensure that a KDB instance meets certain clauses specified in a contract.
 In principle this a very powerful tool that may be used for a lot of things.
-For now it only supports a few conditions concerning
+For now it only supports a few clauses concerning
 plugins:

 - You can specify that a plugin should be mounted globally.
-This is can for example be used to enable the new [gopts](#gopts) plugin.
+This can for example be used to enable the new [gopts](#gopts) plugin.
 - Conversely you can also define that a plugin should not be mounted globally, e.g. to disable the `spec` plugin, which is enabled by default.
 - Additionally you may want to enforce that a global plugin uses a certain configuration.
 For this case you can specify that the plugin should be remounted, i.e. unmounted and immediately mounted again.
-- In future non-global plugins will support the same features.
-But because of the different architecture involved, for now only unmounting non-global plugins is supported.
+- Because of the different architecture involved, for now only unmounting of non-global plugins is supported.

 All changes made by `kdbEnsure` are purely temporary.
 They will only apply to the KDB handle passed to the function.